TINTIN AND MISCHIEF

 Theology, contrary to my previous snideness, is a fundamental part of my life and informs my decisions regularly.
 As such, there are elements of Christian teaching in my writings, sometimes unalter, sometimes subverted but always present.

 Also very present is my love for history, be it the history of the World Wars, the expansion of the United States, and the various cultures that give this world variety!
-However, the main vibe I wanted this setting to exude was a more apocalyptic interpertation of the fall of Western Rome.
+However, the main vibe I wanted this setting to exude was a more apocalyptic interpretation of the fall of Western Rome.
 Demons running amok while the remnants of mortal empires try to maintain control.

 THEOLOGY AND HISTORY